“Well, the night I was born, Lord, I swear the moon turned a fire red.”

 VOODOO CHILE TACOS

-Baked taco tofu, Voodoo Chile sauce, pickled red onions, diced tomato, & feta on flour tortillas
+Baked taco adobo, adobo sauce, pickled red onions, feta, & sour cream on flour tortillas

 3 dried guajillo chiles